Who we are and what we do

 The National Trust and Forestry England (who manage Leigh Woods and the North Somerset side of the Gorge) have also joined the Project steering group.

-The Avon Gorge & Downs Wildlife Project is a partnership of Bristol City Council, Bristol Zoo Gardens, Natural England, University of Bristol, the Society of Merchant Venturers, the Downs Committee and the Bristol Zoological Society.
+The Avon Gorge & Downs Wildlife Project is a partnership of Bristol City Council, Bristol Zoo Gardens, Natural England, University of Bristol, the Society of Merchant Venturers, Downs Committee, Bristol Zoological Society, National Trust and Forestry England.

-We are also working in partnership with the National Trust and Forestry England who manage Leigh Woods on the North Somerset side of the Gorge, and with the Friends of the Downs and Avon Gorge.
+We are also working in partnership with the Friends of the Downs and Avon Gorge.

 Surveying and monitoring